ecmnet/MAVGCL/README.md

 - RTCM3 base supported with automatic survey-in for UBlox M8P devices (OS X only)

 **Note** that some features (MSP) are only available if you run a companion on your vehicle using MAVComm/MAVSlam .

+See MAVGCL XY view in some action: <https://youtu.be/jOWNSIwIA9k>

 **Requirements:**